EMSC-CSEM/webservices101/use_cases/usecase2.md

 # Use case 2

 1 **Search for a given event in the Seismic Portal** via the GUI and get its ID
- - use the [Seismic Portal homepage](https://www.seismicportal.eu) to find an earthquake in Trukey, September 26th with a magnitude >5 thanks to the top right panel.
+ - use the [Seismic Portal homepage](https://www.seismicportal.eu) to find an earthquake in Turkey, September 26th with a magnitude >5 thanks to the top right panel.
   > - unid: 20190926_0000070
   > - longitude latitude: 28,19 40,87
   > - magnitude: Mw 5.7